frattalab/pipeline_iclip/README.md

 >>>
 ```

-at the shell, type
+At the interactive shell, type
 ```
 >>> import pysam
 ```
 If you don't get an error, you're free to skip to running the pipeline!
 If you get an error like

 ```
-put in the error message Sam!
+Put in the error message Sam!
 Conda is being very very slow...
 ```

 You can solve this by lying to samtools/pysam about libcrypto.so.1.0.0 being installed by soft-linking to libcrypto.so.1.1 (it still works perfectly with 1.1)